caerwynj/www/README.md

 # caerwyn.com

 From 2004 caerwyn.com focused on operating systems from Bell Labs, especially the philosophy of Unix, Plan 9 and Inferno OS, by hosting a blog of experiments using the Inferno OS, called the [Inferno Programmer's Notebook](http://ipn.caerwyn.com).
+Since 2022 I have started working on Inferno OS again, porting it to the Raspberry Pi Pico.
+Check out the repositories below.

 ## Blog
 * [Inferno Programmer's Notebook](http://ipn.caerwyn.com)
+* [Medium Essays](https://medium.com/@caerwynj) A few articles on AI.

 ## For Sale
 * [Development boards for sale](puter.md)